 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.
 (Gal 5:1)

-The purpose of grace is to liberate the prisoner and give life to the dead.
-Grace is also good news for the poor (Lk 4:18-19).
-So if you use grace to enslave or impoverish yourself by making dumb decisions and indulging the flesh, then you are setting aside grace.
+Grace liberates the prisoner and gives life to the dead.
+Grace is also good news for the poor (Luk 4:18-19).
+So if you use grace to enslave or impoverish yourself by making dumb decisions, you are setting aside grace.
 You are not using it for its intended purpose.
-Grace liberates, but if you use your freedom to discard your freedom, then what was the point?
-You are no better off than when you started.

 Moreover the law entered, that the offence might abound.
 But where sin abounded, grace did much more abound.
 (Rom 5:20)

 Don’t ever fall for the lie that says “I can go on sinning so that grace may abound.”
 True, your sinning won’t affect God’s love for you, but it will surely affect you.

 Sin will hurt and kill you.
 This is not God’s will for your life.

 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.
 (Rom 6:1)

 Grace is no more a license to sin than electricity is a license to electrocute yourself.
 True, you can use electricity to electrocute yourself but God forbid that you do!
 That’s not what it’s for.

 God created electricity so you could enjoy light and warmth and ESPN’s SportsCenter.
 Grace, like electricity is meant to bring life not death, and there is no life in sin.

 We need to see sin for what it really is.
 Sin is not some benign activity that isn’t as bad as everyone makes out.
 Sin is deadly.
 As God warned Cain, Sin is a crouching beast that desires to master you.